-Music Row is an area in Downtown that where a lot of music industry people work.
+Music Row is an area Downtown where a lot of music industry people work.
 Everything from recording studios to licensing to radio—all the music business and magic happens here.

-There are two accessible entrances to the Marathon Motor Works building, both have ramps which are not steep.
+There are two accessible entrances to the Marathon Motor Works building, both have ramps that are not steep.
 The restroom in this building is open and large with multiple grab bars.
-This building is a one stop destination from coffee shop, to candy and soda fountain, to microbrewery with a great patio.
+This building is a one-stop destination from a coffee shop, to a candy and soda fountain, to a microbrewery with a great patio.

-From the Marathon Village area, it is a five minute roll on flat, well maintained sidewalk to the Nelson’s Green Briar Distillery.
+From the Marathon Village area, it is a five-minute roll on a flat, well-maintained sidewalk to the Nelson’s Green Brier Distillery.
 Even if you are not a whiskey drinker, GO!
 All of the staff treat you like family and the tour is an amazing glimpse at a great family story.
 We met one of the brothers who restarted the family business, so nice!
 The entire distillery is very accessible and the restroom is large with grab bars.
 We bought quite a few bottles of whiskey to give as gifts with rave reviews.

 For fans of the American television show American Pickers, Mike Wolfe’s Antique Archaeology store is close by and has its own entrance (outside) with a short ramp leading up to the store.
 The store is well spaced to allow for easy movement when the crowd is not huge.